SaifBodu/motion-detection-system/README.md

 🔔 (Optional) Alert mechanism (email, sound, etc.)

-⚙️ Simple and customizable Python code
+⚙️ Simple and customizable Python code.

 📓 Logs:
 Motion events can be saved to MotionDetector_Logs.txt with timestamps if logging is enabled.